 Hyperekplexia is a rare, predominantly hereditary paroxysmal neurologic disorder characterized by pathologic and excessive startle responses to unexpected stimuli, especially loud noise and touch.
 Onset may be from the intrauterine life, birth, or later at any time from the neonatal period to adulthood.
 Clinically, there are minor forms with exaggerated startle reflexes only and major forms with excessive startle reflexes, generalized stiffness at birth, and stiffness related to the startle reflex.
 In untreated babies, the muscle stiffening often causes respiratory impairment and apnea that may be fatal.
 Hyperekplexia is the first human disease shown to result from mutations within a neurotransmitter gene.
-It is primarily caused (around 80% of the cases) by inherited mutations in the genes encoding the postsynaptic glycine receptor alpha1 subunit (GLRA1) on chromosome 5q33-35, postsynaptic glycine receptor beta subunit (GLRB) on chromosome 4, and the presynaptic glycine transporter GlyT2 (SLC6A5) on chromosome 11.
+Hyperekplexia is inherited, sporadic, or acquired.
+It is primarily caused by inherited mutations in the genes encoding the postsynaptic glycine receptor alpha1 subunit (GLRA1) on chromosome 5q33-35, postsynaptic glycine receptor beta subunit (GLRB) on chromosome 4, and the presynaptic glycine transporter GlyT2 (SLC6A5) on chromosome 11.
 More uncommon causes of more severe cases are mutations in GPHN on chromosome 14 and ARHGEF9 on X chromosome.
 Sporadic, nonfamilial cases of hyperekplexia are common and may manifest as ataxia.
-In this article, the author details developments in etiology, genetics, and clinical manifestations.
 Pharmacological treatment of hyperekplexia with clonazepam is often lifesaving.
 Prolonged stiffness is terminated with simple maneuver of forced flexion of the baby.
+In this article, the author details developments in etiology, genetics, clinical manifestations, and treatment.

 • Hyperekplexia is a rare paroxysmal disorder characterized by exaggerated startle reflexes and hypertonia in response to sudden unexpected stimuli.